A New Approach to Drifting Games, Based on Asymptotically Optimal Potentials: Introduction

-Its explicit solution is discussed at the beginning of Section \ref{Sec: discrete action set}.
+then introducing suitable shifts in space and time (see Section \ref{Sec: discrete action set}).
 While this potential is familiar from the literature on boosting, our use of it is different from what one finds there: we establish its asymptotic optimality not by finding optimal discrete-time potentials then taking a limit, but instead by a rather elementary Taylor-expansion-based argument.
-One might wonder how Taylor expansion could possibly be useful in a game whose moves are not small.
-The answer is that the solution of $f(s,t)$ is actually a function of $s/\sqrt{|t|}$.
-Therefore when $|t|$ is large, replacement of $s$ by $s \pm 1$ involves evaluation of a smooth function at points that are only $1/\sqrt{|t|}$ apart.